Why do I need a budget for my business?

 The key difference is really that last one.
 A budget is a prediction of your profit & loss statement over a certain period, whilst a cash flow forecast will have that as well as your predicted cash balance over the same period.

 Where to get started?
 If you don’t already have a budget I’d strongly recommend spending some time putting one together.
 If you’re using Xero, which I hope you all are, you can use the Budget Manager tool found in Xero under Reports.
 It will allow you to download a template for a specified period (say, the next 12 months) and then you can complete the template before uploading back into Xero.
 You can then run a report (Budget Variance report) that clearly shows how your actual performance is tracking against your predicted performance.
 This is a fantastic tool to keep you on track – if you see you’re falling off budget, interrogate the reasons why and make changes to resolve it so you don’t fall further behind as time goes on.
 And how do you know what figures to put into the budget?
 There are a few key things to think about when forecasting the upcoming year, including:

 Review of the prior 12 months, taking note of seasonal fluctuations

 Planned investment expenditure

 Creating a budget is part art and part science and it will take a little practice before you’re producing budgets for your business that are reliable and accurate.
 Don’t let that put you off though, it’s part of good business practice to have an up-to-date budget that is regularly reviewed and reported against.
 Get stuck in today!

-Here at Generate we have helped loads of small business owners create forecasts for their businesses as well as reporting systems so they can easily see how they are tracking against predicted performance.
-If you’d like help putting together a budget or a cash flow forecast for your business please get in touch today.
+Here at Generate we have helped loads of small business owners create budgets for their businesses as well as reporting systems so they can easily see how they are tracking against predicted performance.
+If you’d like help putting together a budget for your business please get in touch today.
 We’d love to help.